AdeAttwood/ivy.nvim/README.md

         { content = "Three" },
       }
     end,
-    -- Action callback that will be called on the completion or peek actions.
+    -- Action callback that will be called on the completion or checkpoint actions.
     -- The currently selected item is passed in as the result. function(result) vim.cmd("edit " .. result) end
   )